New Convergence Analysis of GMRES with Weighted Norms, Preconditioning and Deflation, Leading to a New Deflation Space: The case of hpd preconditioning for positive definite

 The quantity in the convergence bound of Theorem~\ref{th:DRPconv} can now be rewritten as

 From here, two cases are considered that differ by the constraint imposed on the deflation spaces.
 In each case, the objective is to make explicit a condition that must be satisfied by $\bH$, $\bY$ and $\bZ$ in order to ensure fast convergence.
-The results are summed up in the next theorem \begin{theorem} Let us assume that $\bA$ is positive definite, $\bH$ is hpd and $\bW = \bH$.
+The results are summed up in the next theorem.
+The following is our main result which extends \cite[Theorem 6]{spillane2023hermitian} to the case where we have a deflation space. \begin{theorem} Let us assume that $\bA$ is positive definite, $\bH$ is hpd and $\bW = \bH$.
 Let

 denote the Hermitian part of $\bA$, and $\lambda_{\min}(\bH\bM)$ and $\lambda_{\max}(\bH\bM)$ denote the extreme eigenvalues of $\bH \bM$.
 The quantity $\theta$ in the convergence result of WPD-GMRES (Theorem~\ref{th:DRPconv}) can be bounded as follows. \begin{enumerate} \item If $\bY = \bH \bA \bZ$, \textit{i.e.}, $\bP_D$ is $\bH$-orthogonal then